felixlopz/hubrise-test-task/content/apps/woocommerce/en/user-interface.md

 ## Latest Operations

-This is the default page when you open the bridge.
+This is the default page when you open WooCommerce bridge.
 It displays the latest API operations between HubRise, WooCommerce, and WooCommerce Bridge.

 Operations can either be related to a specific order, or be generic system requests performed by WooCommerce Bridge.